six-two/react-file2qr/README.md

 - Receivers **MUST** check the transfer's file name for path separators and reject the transfer if found.
     Otherwise there may be path traversal vulnerabilities.
     For example a file name of `../../../../../home/USERNAME/.zshrc` could otherwise be used to replace the shell configuration file and gain code execution.
+- Receivers **MUST** assume a malicious sender and should not blindly trust the values of length fields sent by the client.
+    In languages like C it **MUST** be ensured, that no buffer overflow will happen, if the declared length is lower than the length of the actual data.
 - Receivers should probably verify the transfer hash when the transfer is done, to make sure that the file was correctly received.

 ### Example